noxoua/filament-activity-log/README.md

 #### Resource with modals

-When your resource uses modals for creating and editing records.
 When your Filament resource uses modals for creating and editing records, you can configure the logger for the `CreateAction` and `EditAction` as follows:

 ##### CreateAction